 - Erase the entire option byte area.
 As a result, the read protection code (RDP) will be 0xFF.
 At this stage the read protection is still enabled. - Program the correct RDP code 0x00A5 to unprotect the memory.
-This operation first forces a Mass Erase of the main Flash memory.
-Mass erase is performed both on bank 1 and bank 2. - Reset the device (POR Reset) to reload the option bytes (and the new RDP code) and, to disable the read protection.
+This operation first forces a Mass Erase of the main Flash memory. - Reset the device (POR Reset) to reload the option bytes (and the new RDP code) and, to disable the read protection.